Provided services include:

 - A woman or her doctor have noticed breast changes or symptoms

 - A screening mammogram has shown a suspicious area

 Image Guided Breast Biopsy

 Image guided breast biopsy is used to remove small samples of breast tissue which are sent to a lab to be tested for cancer.
 The procedure may be done with x-rays or ultrasound.

-If the suspicious area is best seen with x-rays, a stereotatic core biopsy will be done.
+- If the suspicious area is best seen with x-rays, a stereotactic core biopsy will be done.
 While lying face down on a special table, the breast area is numbed.
 A needle is placed into the breast by a radiologist and tissue samples are taken.

 A needle/wire localization is used to pinpoint the area of concern in the breast.
 After the area is numb, the radiologist inserts a needle into the breast to mark the area.
 A small guide wire is inserted through the needle.
 The needle is removed and the wire is left in place.
 X-rays are then taken, with the wire marking the exact location of the biopsy.
 The wire is placed in your breast the same day as your surgery.